 Location: 11677 Towne Road, Carmel

-We love bringing a picnic and spreading out on the lawn.
+We bring a picnic and spread out on the lawn.
 It might be the best picnic spot in Indy.
-If you want a place where your kids can unplug and just be kids, this is it.
+If you want a place where kids can unplug and just be kids for an afternoon, this is it.

-Insider Tip: The second-floor gym is a hidden gem.
-Shoot hoops in a 1930s-style gym, try a ski simulator, and test your sports trivia skills.
-Bonus: free admission on MLK Jr. Day and Presidents’ Day.
+Insider tip: Don’t skip the second-floor gym.
+You can shoot hoops in a 1930s-style gym, try a ski simulator and run through sports trivia.
+Free admission on MLK Jr. Day and Presidents’ Day.

 Ticket info: ncaahallofchampions.org/visit-us/